jsephfwleroo947-hub/jsephfwleroo947-hub.github.io/index.md

 # IT & Cybersecurity Fundamentals

-This is a portfolio documenting my understanding of core IT and cybersecurity concepts, written while studying Classics at the University of Nottingham and building practical experience through placements and TryHackMe.
+This portfolio documents my practical understanding of core IT and cybersecurity concepts.
+I've built it while studying Classics at the University of Nottingham, alongside hands-on experience from IT and cybersecurity placements, tech consultancy work, and volunteering in robotics.

-I'm coming into this field without a formal computing degree, so this portfolio starts from the fundamentals rather than assuming background knowledge.
-Each section covers a topic in plain language, focused on understanding *why* things work the way they do, not just listing facts.
+This portfolio starts from the fundamentals rather than assuming background knowledge.
+Each section covers a topic in plain language, focused on understanding *why* things work the way they do, rather than just noting the facts/

 ## Background

 I've picked up practical experience through:
-- An IT MSP placement (pfSense, Proxmox, VLANs, NinjaOne, Keeper)
+- Two IT MSP placements (firewall management, virtualisation, network segmentation, remote monitoring & management (RMM), password/credential management)
-- A cybersecurity placement (Microsoft Defender XDR, Microsoft Copilot for Security)
+- A cybersecurity placement (Microsoft Defender XDR, Microsoft Copilot for Security, Azure landscape)
-- Ongoing TryHackMe practice, focused on Active Directory
+- A Student Technology Consultant placement, delivering a market research report and strategic recommendations for an edtech client
-- Volunteer technical work with STEMpura, a UK STEM charity
+- Volunteer technical work with STEMpura, a UK STEM charity (Building cybersecurity schools workshop programme)
+- Juding at the Word Robot Olympiad

 ## Sections